Rudolf of Geneva: Heir of Geneva

 Around 1234 Aymon II of Faucigny made himself protector of the priory of Chamonix, in violation of the rights of the Count of Geneva, then William II.
 This precipitated a war between the house of Geneva and that of Faucigny allied with the house of Savoy in the person of Aymon's son-in-law Peter, “the Little Charlemagne”.
 Late in 1236 or early the next year, during a temporary truce, Rudolf ambushed Peter in a mountain pass, while the latter was travelling with a very small retinue, and made him a prisoner.
-The exact circumstances of the ambush and of the events which followed are obscured, but it appears that in the ensuing war the Genevans were beat.
+The exact circumstances of the ambush and of the events which followed are obscured, but it appears that in the ensuing war the Genevans were beaten.
 On 13 May 1237 Peter's elder brother, Amadeus IV of Savoy, acting as arbiter of the dispute between Geneva and Faucigny, ordered William II to pay a war indemnity and hand over certain fortresses.
 In the end Peter was freed.

 In 1250, when the Savoyards appeared to be engaged in a concerted effort to expand their territory, William II and Rudolf again went to war, this time mainly in defence of the Albert III of La Tour-du-Pin, who was William's brother-in-law and Rudolf's father-in-law, and whose lands were threatened by both Peter and his brother Philip.
-In the war Savoy defeated Geneva, and Philip imposed a “Carthaginian peace” on the losers.
+In the war, Savoy defeated Geneva, and Philip imposed a “Carthaginian peace” on the losers.
 The indemnity had never been paid and was mercifully halved, and more castles were taken.
 It was a reduced patrimony that Rudolf inherited two years later.